Exit Search

 Tipping

 In Cuba, tipping is an important part of life.
-Many Cubans live on meagre Government salaries, taking home less than US$50 a month, so while a few dollars may not be much to you, they could significantly help your driver, hotel staff or anyone else who assists you during your travels.
+Many Cubans live on government salaries, taking home less than US$50 a month, so while a few dollars may not be much to you, it could significantly help your driver, hotel staff or anyone else who assists you during your travels.
 Additionally, if someone goes out of their way to help you on the street, or promises you entry to a special event, you can expect they’ll ask for a tip.
-Carry plenty of CUC$1 notes, and aim to tip around 10% of the bill at restaurants (more for great service).
+Carry plenty of small notes with you, and aim to tip around 10% of the bill at restaurants (more for great service).

-Internet in Cuba isn’t as simple as finding a network and entering a password.
-Here, Wi-Fi (pronounced 'wee-fee' in Spanish) is government regulated, and only accessible in designated hotspots across the country.
-As of early 2019, there are just under 1,000 hotspots, scattered in public parks, plazas and busy promenades; if you see a cluster of people on their phones, there’s a good chance they’re connected to the internet.
+The internet in Cuba isn’t as simple as finding a network and entering a password.
+Here, Wi-Fi (pronounced 'wee-fee' in Spanish) is government regulated and only accessible in designated hotspots across the country.
+There are just under 1,000 hotspots, scattered in public parks, plazas and busy promenades; if you see a cluster of people on their phones, there’s a good chance they’re surfing the net.

-To access Wi-Fi, you’ll need to purchase a NAUTA internet card, either from an ETECSA (Cuba’s telecommunications company) office, or from a hotel.
-Expect to pay around CUC$1 for one hour, or more if you’re purchasing it outside of an ETECSA.
-For use, find a hotspot and enable Wi-Fi on your phone.
+To access Wi-Fi, you’ll need to purchase a NAUTA internet card, either from an ETECSA (Cuba’s telecommunications company) office, or from a hotel (your guide may be able to assist).
+To use, find a hotspot and enable Wi-Fi on your phone.
 A login screen should appear, asking you to enter the usario (username) and contraseña (password) on the back of the card.
 Once that’s accepted, you’ll be connected.
 Just make sure to click cerrar sesión (log out) if you want to stop using Wi-Fi and save your remaining minutes for another time.

 While the network gets stronger, cheaper and more accessible every year, don’t expect the speeds you get at home.
 Instead, embrace the Cuban way and enjoy your time off the grid.